Wren's Nest Forest Preschool

 The Wren’s Nest teachers are outdoor educators whose teaching styles are flexible and creative, allowing them to adjust plans in the moment to suit the evolving needs of the students.
 Their curriculum depends less on rigid structure and more on independent exploration—allowing each child to engage with their natural environment through play and with the guidance of trained instructors.

 Wren’s Nest is a holistic, interdisciplinary, and sensory-based approach to learning, and a companion program to Willowell’s nationally-recognized outdoor high school program, The Walden Project.
 Wren’s Nest’s goal is to foster students’ independence and an initial understanding of their interconnectedness with the whole world.
-Kids come away with a deep level of comfort and love for the land they play and learn on.
+Children come away with a deep level of comfort and love for the land they play and learn on.
 Above all, Wren’s Nest creates a space for children to cultivate their natural sense of awe and wonder.

 The program incorporates specific themes rooted in the changing bounty of the land and the seasons.
 Areas of study include wild edibles, fire building, tracking, shelter building, sensory awareness, bird language, singing, movements and yoga, garden planting and harvesting, wetland walks, drawing, journal writing, clay work, nature sculpture, natural dyeing, indoor and outdoor cooking, scavenger hunts, storytelling, special guests, dancing, singing, and an age-appropriate end of year rite of passage.